hamedhamzeh/MOF-Hydrogen-Storage-prediction/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>AI-Driven Hydrogen Storage Models</title>
 </head>
 <body>

-<h1>AI-Driven Hydrogen Storage Models</h1>
+<h1>ML-Driven Hydrogen Storage Models</h1>

-<p>This repository contains the code and documentation for the project titled <strong>"AI-Driven Hydrogen Storage Models"</strong>.
-The primary goal of this project is to develop and optimize alternative models for hydrogen storage using artificial intelligence (AI) techniques.
+<p>This repository contains the code, dataset, and documentation for the project titled <strong>"ML-Driven Hydrogen Storage Models"</strong>.
+The primary goal of this project is to develop and optimize alternative models for hydrogen storage using machine learning techniques.
 This project specifically focuses on using Metal-Organic Frameworks (MOFs) to enhance hydrogen storage capacity.</p>

-<p><strong>Achievement:</strong> I am proud to announce that this project earned me the <strong>Third Place</strong> in the <em>National Competition</em> held by Iran’s National Elites Foundation.
+<p><strong>Achievement:</strong> This project earned me the <strong>First Place</strong> in the <em>National Competition</em> held by Iran’s National Elites Foundation.
 The competition was focused on the <em>Research and Development of a Machine Learning Model capable of Detecting and Proposing the Proper Hydrogen Adsorbent</em>.</p>

 <h2>Table of Contents</h2>
 <ul>
     <li><a href="#introduction">Introduction</a></li>
-    <li><a href="#data-collection-and-preprocessing">Data Collection and Preprocessing</a></li>
+    <li><a href="#about-dataset">About Dataset</a></li>
     <li><a href="#modeling-approach">Modeling Approach</a></li>
     <li><a href="#results-and-evaluation">Results and Evaluation</a></li>
     <li><a href="#conclusion">Conclusion</a></li>